 What is WeatherMinds?

-Explore News 8 WxMinds: Weather sparks the inner curiosity in everyone.
-The News 8 Weather team's mission is to explore North Texas weather and help you better understand the moments that play a crucial role in our lives each day.
+Weather sparks the inner curiosity in everyone.
+The WFAA Weather team's mission is to explore North Texas weather and help you better understand the moments that play a crucial role in our lives each day.

-The combined brain power of the WFAA meteorologists, Pete Delkus, Greg Fields, Jesse Hawila, Kyle Roberts, and Kalee Dionne, create The News 8 WeatherMinds.
+The combined brain power of the WFAA meteorologists, Pete Delkus, Greg Fields, Jesse Hawila, Kyle Roberts, and Mariel Ruiz, create WFAA's WeatherMinds.
 The station campaign began in 2000 as a fun, informative way to educate and equip North Texas school children with fun, fact-filled weather wisdom.

-The WeatherMinds team visits local schools every month to empower that inner weather enthusiasm about the math and science of forecasting weather.
-WeatherMinds also takes the campaign a step further by providing North Texas viewers with educational pertinent user-friendly seasonal weather vignettes you can watch below.
+The WeatherMinds team visits local schools every month to educate and inspire future meteorologists about the math and science of forecasting weather.
+WeatherMinds also takes the campaign a step further by providing North Texas viewers with educational, pertinent, user-friendly seasonal weather vignettes you can watch below.

 Want WeatherMinds to visit your school?
 CLICK HERE FOR INFORMATION

-Thank you for your interest in the WFAA, Channel 8 Weatherminds program.
-This program offers area schools the opportunity to have one of our Weatherminds personalities visit their school and talk with students about weather during normal school hours.
-Our Weatherminds personalities include Pete Delkus, Greg Fields, Jesse Hawila, Kyle Roberts, and Kalee Dionne.
+Thank you for your interest in the WFAA, Channel 8 WeatherMinds program.
+This program offers area schools the opportunity to have one of our WeatherMinds personalities visit their school and talk with students about weather during normal school hours.
+Our WeatherMinds team includes Pete Delkus, Greg Fields, Jesse Hawila, Kyle Roberts, and Mariel Ruiz.

-During their visit, our meteorologist will talk to the students about how weather occurs, explain various forecasting terms and encourage the students to share questions.
-The Weatherminds presentations usually last approximately one hour.
-We encourage teachers to take digital pictures of the Weatherminds visit and send them to Anita Moss by the end of the same day.
-We would like to include a picture or two in the Weatherminds mention during the next newscast your meteorologist will be on the air following your visit.
-We also encourage you to upload your pictures to wfaa.com.
+During their visit, our meteorologist will talk to the students about how weather occurs, explain various forecasting terms and encourage the students to ask questions.
+WeatherMinds presentations usually last approximately one hour.
+We encourage teachers to take pictures of the WeatherMinds visit and email them to WFAA (email address will be provided by WFAA contact) by the end of the same day, to possibly be used on-air following our visit.

-Please complete the request form below.
+Please complete the request form below for consideration.
 Thank you again for your interest and we look forward to visiting your school!